Burhan7777/Scribble/Features.md

 17) Lock the whole app:
 18) Bottom bar features like google keep:
 19) In-App product to buy product with one time payment:
-20) Launch app on playstore before finishing the app for saving time at the end:
+20) Launch app on play-store before finishing the app for saving time at the end:
 21) Change layout from columns to grid option:
 22) Remove fall back to destructive migration and implement proper migration:
+23) Animations in lazy-column when note is deleted:
+24) Transitions between screens:
+25) "No Notes found" animation in main screen and notebooks screen:
+26) Rate app option while using app:
+27) Update app option:
+28) Firebase fix dialog boxes like in Instabuddy :( :